atinux/node-ftps/README.md

-Note on Using LFPT Commands
+Note on Using LFTP Commands
 ------------------

-Normally in the lfpt cli you would make a file of `set` commands and pass that file name into lfpt with the `-c` option.
+Normally in the lftp cli you would make a file of `set` commands and pass that file name into lftp with the `-c` option.
 However, ftps will do that for you with the `additionalLftpCommands` option.

 For instance, to connect to a legacy sftp server you can do: